 Click “Send Email” on the right to contact your Senators – and make sure to insert the name of your city or town in the first line!

-Sample Script: “I’m your constituent from [CITY/TOWN], and [as a person of faith] I want the Coronavirus package to provide more relief for marginalized communities, especially people struggling with hunger and poverty, Black, Indigenous, and other People of Color, and immigrants and refugees.
-As you negotiate COVID-19 legislation, please:
+Sample Script: “I’m your constituent from [CITY/TOWN], and [as a person of faith] I want the next COVID-19 package to provide more relief for marginalized communities, especially people struggling with hunger and poverty, Black, Indigenous, and other People of Color, and immigrants and refugees.
+We are stronger when we care for one another.
+As you negotiate COVID-19 legislation, please consider:

-- Boost by 15% the Supplemental Nutrition Assistance Program (SNAP) and increase the minimum benefit from $16 to $30.
+- Boosting by 15% the Supplemental Nutrition Assistance Program (SNAP) and increasing the minimum benefit from $16 to $30.

-- Ensure robust and equal access to quality health care, provide no-cost COVID-19 testing and treatment for all, and ensure that emergency Medicaid covers testing and treatment for immigrants.
+- Ensuring robust and equal access to quality health care, including no-cost COVID-19 testing and treatment for all & ensuring emergency Medicaid covers testing and treatment for immigrants.

-- Ensure safeguards for renters and mortgage holders, and provides shelter to those most in need.
+- Ensuring safeguards for renters and mortgage holders, and provides shelter to those most in need.

-- Minimize learning loss, ensure equal educational opportunity, and protect student loan borrowers.
+- Minimizing learning loss, ensuring equal educational opportunity, and protecting student loan borrowers.

-- Reduce law enforcement responses and the risks to incarcerated people and corrections employees.
+- Reducing law enforcement responses and the risks to incarcerated people and corrections employees.

 Thank you for taking action- and please share this action alert with your networks!